 Address/ID Abbreviation Туре Full Name / Description 0x6F22 BatchCommand UINT32 Batch Command: (Since Release 2.06) Allows the execution of batch-related which usually are executed via the Digital Inputs.
 Any write to this field has an immediate effect.
 This function is disabled when bit 1 of register CustodyLockProperty (0x6F08) is 0 and the Custody/Hard Lock switch is active, i.e. Totalizer Resets are forbidden.
 This register is automatically reset to 0 when the command was executed.
 0: No operation / Idle.
-1: Batch Restart: This is the RHE07 compatible Batch Start command.
+1: Batch Restart: This is the RHE07/08/11 compatible Batch Start command.
 It opens the valves by undoing the DO override caused by a Batch Hold command.
 It also conditionally resets the totalizers if the last filling has being concluded.
 See also functions 11 and 12 in the DIXProperty registers (0x6F0A and 0x6F0C).
 2: Batch Hold: This overrides the DOs to close the valves which are configured for batch mode (DigOutChXConfig is 7 or 8 and DigOutChXAImType is 1 or 2) and their upper alarm limit is not yet reached.
-This is compatible to the RHE07 Batch Stop command.
+This is compatible to the RHE07/08/11 Batch Stop command.
 The totalizers are not affected.
 See also functions 9 and 10 in the DIXProperty registers (0x6F0A and 0x6F0C).
 3: Batch Reset: Resets the totalizers and terminates the DO overrides caused by command 2 and effectively forces a start of a new filling.
 See also functions 3 and 4 in the DIXProperty registers (0x6F0A and 0x6F0C).
 0x6F36 FillingReactionTime FLOAT32 Reaction Time for Filling: Initial value for FillingReactionTimeCurr (0x6F38).
 This specifies the reaction time of the filling system, i.e. in most cases the closure time of a valve, in seconds.
 Only positive values are allowed.
 The default is 0.0.
 0x6F38 FillingReactionTimeCurr FLOAT32 Current Reaction Time for Filling: Current value for the system reaction time.
 This specifies the reaction time of the filling system, i.e. in most cases the closure time of a valve, in seconds.
 Only positive values are allowed.
-Any change has an immediate effect.
+Any change has an immediate effect.This value is used together with the current mass or volume flow to correct the timing of a digital output

-D.15.1.2 H MI - MODBUS Holding Registers, SERVICE Level ------------ --
+D.15.1.2 HMI - MODBUS Holding Registers, SERVICE Level ---------- ---